gvwilson/thirdbit/src/fiction/iffy/index.md

-on the power supply in the sentry bot's torso that she was tweaking with a screwdriver, a shim of metal bent on itself to make tweezers, and enough muttered curses to supply an entire brigade of Marines.
+on the power supply in the sentry bot's torso that she was tweaking with a screwdriver, a shim of metal bent on itself to make tweezers, and enough muttered curses for an entire brigade of Marines.

 "Jeep an' others,
 it's like bits o' them got put in storage an' replaced with bits o' you for a while.
-I figure th' two of us bein' like this is down to whatever's in me that th' governor's so excited t' get his hands on."
+I figure th' two of us bein' like this is down to whatever's in me that Doctor Johel's so excited t' get her hands on."
 She reattached the last of the wires she had pulled free and took a deep breath.
 "Wasn't sure that wouldn't go off right away," she confessed.

-*It's your body if you do,* Sandrine thought, and then,
+*It's your body if it does,* Sandrine thought, and then,
 *I'm sorry.
 That they did this to you, I mean.